Priyanshu1-62/NewsPanda_ProxyServer/README.md

 ---

 ### 🗺️ Overview
-- This backend project is a Proxy Server for NewsPanda web application.
-Direct data fetch request from client to NewsAPI server is against their policy and leads to Cross-Origin Resource Sharing (CORS) error due to denial of access to resource.
+- This backend project serves as a Proxy Server for NewsPanda web application.
+- Direct data fetch request from NewsPanda website to NewsAPI server falls under Cross-site request category.
+The request will hit the server but browser will block the response due to CORS(cross-origin resource sharing) protection.
+- Since NewsAPI don't need corresponding user credentials from Browser profile to be tied with request body, we can bypass the CORS issue using a proxy server.
+- Requests made by a server (Proxy Server on Render in our case) are seen as interactions by a remote machine, hence Browser does not automatically ties user credentials related to NewsAPI and therefore CORS is not enforced.
+This allows us to successfully retrieve data from NewsAPI website.
 ---

 ### 🛠️ Architecture
-- For learning purpose, complete design was initially executed using React Class based components and Life-cycle methods.
-This lead to a strong foundation for how React actually manages states, props, and re-rendering.
-Once completed, all components were converted into funcitonal based components.
-This helped to grasp mapping between class based and functional based components and made it clear how Reach hooks replaces life-cycle methods.
-- Regarding structure, multiple routes are defined which are further utilized in Navbar as a means to navigate user to different News category sections.
-- Fetch API is used to establish communication with NewsAPI server.
-- All catagory names, API parameters and styling properties are kept declarative, promoting scalability and easier maintainance.
+-
 ---

 ### ✨ Features